Last Modified: 8 June 2026

 26. Notices

 26.1 Any notice required to be given under this Agreement shall be in writing and shall be emailed, delivered by hand or sent by pre-paid first-class post or recorded delivery post to the other party at its address set out in the Order Form, or such other address as may have been notified by that party for such purposes.
+Any notice sent to the Supplier by email shall be sent to notices@inforcer.com, or to such other email address as the Supplier may notify to the Client from time to time.

 26.2 A notice delivered by hand shall be deemed to have been received when delivered (or if delivery is not in business hours, at 9 am on the first business day following delivery).
 A correctly addressed notice sent by pre-paid first-class post or recorded delivery post shall be deemed to have been received at the time at which it would have been delivered in the normal course of post.
 A notice sent by email shall be deemed to have been received at the time of transmission (as shown by the timed printout obtained by the sender).